KiraResari/ceal-chronicler-f/Protocol.md

   * With that, the Undo-Redo logic is working nicely!

+  * Now, for the finishing touch I still want to polish the buttons a bit

+  * And now it looks pretty good too

+  * With that, I declare the Undo-Redo done

+* This is as far as I'm getting with this today

+[Time elapsed so far: 18.75 hours]

 # User Story

 As a Game Designer and Author, I want a tool to help me keep track of characters, events, items, knowledge, locations, affiliations and other things that can change over the course of a story.
 For example, I want to be able to go back and forth in time to figure out who learned what at what time, or who was where at what time and with whom.